fufiprotocol/fufi.whitepaper/README.md

 ## FuFi Governance Token

 There will be a single governance token that rules all FuFi protocols.
+Each FuFi protocol may have a unique dedicated operational token.

 ## About Us